 Electric cars – the ultimate guide

-Recent studies in the Journal of Applied Energy have proven that electric cars are now cheaper to run than their fossil fuel alternatives (also known as Internal Combustion Engines, or, ICE vehicles) and can outperform them too.
-Electric and AFVs (Alternative Fuel Vehicles) can not only go as fast as most supercars, but are also vastly more energy efficient than their fossil fuel equivalents.
+A study in the 2018 Journal of Applied Energy showed that electric cars are cheaper to run than their fossil fuel alternatives (also known as Internal Combustion Engine, or, ICE vehicles) and can outperform them too.
+Electric and AFVs (Alternative Fuel Vehicles) can go as fast as most supercars, and are vastly more energy efficient than their fossil fuel equivalents.

 This guide covers the important elements of electric car ownership.
 For further reading, check out how to sell an electric car.
-And if you’re ready to sell your electric car, you can start with Motorway now.
+If you’re ready to sell your electric car, you can start with Motorway now

 electric car charging